SPIRITUAL AUTOPSY ON ELIJAH

 It is sad but true that many servants of God today have lost God’s fire, passion, or love in their souls and have become spiritually lukewarm – neither cold nor hot.
 Even though they have lost God’s fire in their souls, yet they continue to bask in the ashes or glories of their past burnings or exploits for God.

-Like the church in Sardis, they still have a name that they are alive, yet they are dead to God (Rev. 3:1 NKJV).
+Like the church in Sardis, while they still have a name that they are alive, yet they are dead to God (Rev. 3:1 NKJV).
 Unfortunately, spiritually blind or undiscerning men in our generation continue to praise, celebrate and follow them.

 What happened to the fire-brand Elijah?